-Steps you must take to be approved to serve as a substitute:
+Steps you must take to be approved by the TEP office to serve as a substitute:

-- 1. Apply through the district's usual process for hiring substitute teachers - 2.
+- 1. Apply and be hired through the district's usual process for hiring substitute teachers - 2.
 Complete 6 weeks of successful student teaching - 3.
-Obtain written recommendation (email is acceptable) from the cooperating teacher, building principal, and university supervisor - 4.
-Submit letter of request with recommendations to the Field Experience Coordinator
+Obtain written recommendation (email is acceptable) from the cooperating teacher, building principal, and university supervisor. - 4.
+Submit an email of request to substitute and the 3 email recommendations to Julie McGill (jmcgill@messiah.edu), Assistant Director of Teacher Education